 Guide for Committee Chairmen

-The powers and responsibilities of the chairman of a CA Committee are defined in two documents which are published in the governing documents section of the website and available in print from the CA Office:
+The powers and responsibilities of the chairman of a CA Committee are defined in two documents, which are published in the governing documents section and available in print from the CA Office:

 These documents are being revised but remain in force for the time being.
 They can be rather daunting to those not familiar with them, so this document attempts to guide you through them and, in some cases, put some flesh on the bones.

 Please let the Secretary know of any errors or omissions and ask for clarification if needed, if only to help your successors.
 Similarly, please suggest any changes you think should be made to the Standing Orders or CA Practice Book.

 Overall Management and Reporting Structure